nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 <img src="pictures/sim3-est-vario-plots-1.png" width="50%" /><img src="pictures/sim3-est-vario-plots-2.png" width="50%" />

 Below are plots of the variograms for events with at least 80 records.
-The theoretical varigram (based on smulation values) is in red, th estimated in blue or black.
+The theoretical variogram (based on simulation values) is in red, th estimated in blue or black.
 Black if the length-scale residual is small, blue if large.